IRCAD-IHU/sight-doc/Installation/index.rst

 ``PROJECTS_TO_BUILD``:
     Set the names of the applications to build (see Dev/Src/Apps or Dev/Src/Samples, ex: VRRender, Tuto01Basic ...), each project should be separated by ";".
-``USE_CONAN``:
-    This box ensures Conan packages are downloaded instead of relying on local builds. (check advanced options).

 .. note::